M. V. Vishnu Namboothiri

-M. V. Vishnu Namboothiri was a teacher, folk art researcher and author from Kerala, India.
+Mithale Vattaparam Vishnu Namboothiri was a teacher, folk art researcher and author from Kerala, India.
 He was considered an authoritative source of information on Theyyam and other traditional art forms of North Malabar.
 He received several awards including awards from Kerala Sahitya Akademi, Kerala Folklore Academy and Kerala Sangeetha Nataka Academy.

 Biography

-Vishnu Namboothiri was born on October 25, 1939 to Mithale Vattaparam Illath Subramanian Namboothiri and Draupadi Antarjanam in Kunnaru, Ramantali in present-day Kannur District of Kerala.
+Vishnu Namboothiri was born on 25 October 1939 to Mithale Vattaparam Illath Subramanian Namboothiri and Draupadi Antarjanam in Kunnaru, Ramantali in present-day Kannur District of Kerala.
 After completing his graduation in Malayalam, he started his professional career as a primary teacher in Malayalam and also became a teacher at high school and higher secondary levels.
 He has served as a Malayalam teacher at Kannur University's Kanhangad P Memorial Campus and as Head of the Malayalam Department at Kaladi Sreesankaracharya Sanskrit University's Payyannur Center.
 He also served as a Sarvavijnanakosam advisory committee member and research guide at Kozhikode, Kaladi, Kannur and MG universities.
 He retired from Ramantali Govt High School.
 He was also the former chairman of Kerala Folklore Academy.

 Personal life and death

 Vishnu Namboothiri and his wife Suvarnini have three children, Subramanian, Lalithambika and Muralidharan.
-He died on March 9, 2019, at Payyannur, Kerala.
+He died on 9 March 2019, at Payyannur, Kerala.
 In the obituary of his death, the then Kerala Chief Minister Pinarayi Vijayan said that Vishnu Namboothiri was one of the pioneers of folklore study and research in Kerala.